grrlgeek/sql-docs/azure-sql/database-watcher-manage.md

 To use database watcher, the following prerequisites are required.

-- You'll need an active Azure subscription.
+- You need an active Azure subscription.
 If you don't have one, [create a free account](https://azure.microsoft.com/free/).
 You need to be a member of the **Contributor** role or the **Owner** role for the subscription or a resource group to be able to create resources.

-- To configure and start a database watcher, you'll need an existing SQL target: an Azure SQL database, elastic pool, or SQL managed instance.
+- To configure and start a database watcher, you need an existing SQL target: an Azure SQL database, elastic pool, or SQL managed instance.
     - If you don't already have an Azure SQL database created, visit [Quickstart: Create a single database](database/single-database-create-quickstart.md).
 Look for the option to use your offer to [try Azure SQL Database for free (preview)](database/free-offer.md).
     - Alternatively, [Try Azure SQL Managed Instance for free (preview)](managed-instance/free-offer.md).